Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

     }

 The `service_notification_options` can be [mapped](22-migrating-from-icinga-1x.md#manual-config-migration-hints-notification-filters)
-into generic `state` and `type` filters, if additional notification filtering is required. `alias` gets renamed to `display_name`.
+into generic `state` and `type` filters if additional notification filtering is required. `alias` gets renamed to `display_name`.

     object User "testconfig-user" {